GMLC-TDC/cymepy/Readme.md

 ﻿## Welcome to the CYMEPY Repository

-> A HELICS interface for CYMRDIST (python API for CYME's distribution system simulator) and much mmore
+> A HELICS interface for CYMEDIST (python API for CYME's distribution system simulator) and much more

 ### Contact Information
 * :snowman: [Aadil Latif](mailto:aadil.latif@nrel.gov)